*Currently accepting clients for waitlist only

 Currently, mental health counselling is not covered by MSP.

-Many clients are reluctant to do Online counselling because they think it is less effective.
-However, in my experience, Online counselling does not detract from the work we are doing.
+Online counselling does not detract in any way from the work we are doing.
 In fact, there are some additional therapeutic benefits!
-Being in the comfort of your own home can foster more inner focus, added sense of safety and comfort, and can require less time and money on transportation.
+Being in the comfort of your own home can foster more inner focus, an added sense of safety and comfort, and can require less time and money on transportation.

 How many sessions will I need?